Reviewing CION Invt (CION) and Its Rivals

 |2.45

-CION Invt currently has a consensus price target of $12.50, suggesting a potential upside of 3.91%.
-As a group, “Holding & other investment offices” companies have a potential upside of 70.70%.
-Given CION Invt’s competitors stronger consensus rating and higher probable upside, analysts plainly believe CION Invt has less favorable growth aspects than its competitors.
+CION Invt currently has a consensus price target of $12.50, indicating a potential upside of 2.38%.
+As a group, “Holding & other investment offices” companies have a potential upside of 73.78%.
+Given CION Invt’s peers stronger consensus rating and higher probable upside, analysts plainly believe CION Invt has less favorable growth aspects than its peers.

 Summary

-CION Invt competitors beat CION Invt on 10 of the 14 factors compared.
+CION Invt peers beat CION Invt on 10 of the 14 factors compared.

 CION Investment Corporation is a business development company which primarily provides senior secured loans to U.S. middle-market companies.
 CION Investment Corporation is based in NEW YORK.